-PricewaterhouseCoopers LLP (PwC) has agreed to pay nearly $12 million to a group of unsuccessful job applicants to resolve a suit in California federal court accusing the accounting firm of age discrimination.
+A PricewaterhouseCoopers lawsuit has resulted in a payment of nearly $12 million to a group of unsuccessful job applicants, to resolve a suit in California federal court accusing the accounting firm of age discrimination.
 The named Plaintiffs Steve Rabin and John Chapman asked U.S. District Judge Jon S. Tigar for preliminary approval of a settlement in which PwC agreed to pay $11.6 million to resolve claims that it violated the Age Discrimination in Employment Act (ADEA) by systematically favoring younger applicants and denying older candidates jobs that they were qualified to perform.

 The [$11.6 million] common fund plus the programmatic relief constitutes fair, reasonable, and adequate compensation for the class members in light of potential value of their claims.

 The PwC lawsuit was filed in 2016, accusing PwC of flouting the ADEA as well as several state anti-discrimination laws.
 Rabin, a certified public accountant, alleged he was denied a job as a seasonal experienced associate in 2013 when he was 50 years old.
 He also claimed PwC had a “stunningly low” number of older workers in entry-level and lower- to mid-level positions.
 Rabin also claimed that PwC “rarely” advertised entry-level openings publicly, that it mostly hired entry-level accountants through campus recruiters and that people who aren’t affiliated with a college can’t apply for those entry-level positions.
 Chapman later joined the suit as a named Plaintiff asserting claims under Michigan state law.